-Comcast – They abuse customers like many videos routinely show.
+Comcast – They abuse customers that many examples routinely show.
 Any company that gets too big forgets why they got big and that is good customer service.

-Computer companies: Compaq/Gateway/Dell/HP/MSI – Lots of problems with these brands.
-Much more reliable are IBM/Lenovo/Apple/Toshiba.
+Computer companies: Compaq/Gateway/Dell/HP/MSI/Toshiba/Lenovo – Lots of problems with these brands.
+Much more reliable is Apple.
 MSI doesn’t offer rebates as promised.

 Cordless phones – Terrible experience with anything from Radio Shack, Bearcat phones.
 Great experience with Uniden phones.

 CVS – Disabled credit card reader because it wanted to promote rival system available in 9 months.
 Fine show us the system in 9 months but keep the functionality!

 Disney – For creating unrealistic expectations for children, for treatment of its workers, for killing lemmings during a film to make it more dramatic, for hiding greed behind “family values”.